TBeijen/tbnl-hugo/content/post/2023-02-01-hackathon-hosting-nunl-on-leafcloud.md

 ## Putting it together

-Putting all of the above together, the LeafCloud setup looks like this:
+Putting all of the above together, the AWS/LeafCloud setup looks like this:

-TODO: Image setup
+{{< figure src="/img/hackathon_leafcloud_setup.gif" title="AWS and LeafCloud setup" >}}

 Terraform has proven valuable in combining various cloud platforms in a single IaC setup.

-TODO: Image Terraform flow
+We can use AWS for Terraform state and storage of OpenStack credentials, use OpenStack provider for cluster setup and Kubernetes/Helm providers for deploying cluster resources.

 Even when moving beyond a POC, and possibly integrating ClusterAPI or ArgoCD, Terraform could still be the linking pin because of the powerful chaining of output values and variables.
 Custom resources like a ClusterAPI [Cluster](https://doc.crds.dev/github.com/kubernetes-sigs/cluster-api/cluster.x-k8s.io/Cluster/v1beta1@v1.3.3) or ArgoCD [Application](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#applications) could be deployed by Terraform, having values that originate from other cloud resources.